How to increase C drive space in Windows Server 2008 R2

 - Download NUIBI Partition Editor, right click drive D: (the partition next to C drive) and click “Resize/Move Volume“.

 - In the pop-up window, drag the left border rightwards to make Unallocated space on the left, or enter an amount in the box of Unallocated space before.

 - Right click C drive and select “Resize/Move Volume” again, in the pop-up window, drag the right border rightwards to combine this Unallocated space.

 - Press Apply on top left to execute, done!

-If there is not enough free space in D drive, you can get shrink any other non-adjacent partition on the same disk.
-In that case, there’s an additional step to move D drive rightwards before adding Unallocated space to C drive.
+If there is not enough free space in D drive, you can shrink other non-adjacent partition on the same disk.
+In that case, there’s an additional step to move D drive to the right before adding Unallocated space to C drive.

-Besides decreasing partition and increasing C drive disk space in Windows Server 2008/2012/2016/2019, NIUBI Partition Editor helps you do many other disk partition management operations.
+Besides decrease partition and increase C drive free space in Windows Server 2008/2012/2016/2019/2022, NIUBI Partition Editor helps you do many other disk partition management operations.